JonathanMEdwards/subtext10/doc/language.md

 ```Txt
 a-literal = expr #literal 1
 ```
 This pronounced “a-literal equals expr choosing literal one”.
 The `#` expects a choice value on its left (`expr`) and to its right the name of an option without the question mark (`literal`), followed by a formula resulting in a value for the option.
-The right hand formula can be left out, which will change the option to its default value (0 for `literal`):
+The right hand formula can be left out, which will change the option to its default value (0 in the case of `literal`):
 ```Txt
 a-literal = expr #literal
 ```